Destroy Lonely: 2023–2024: If Looks Could Kill & Love Lasts Forever

+2025: ᐸ/3³

+On April 11, 2025, Lonely appeared as a feature on Ken Carson's album More Chaos, on the track "Off the Meter" alongside label founder Playboi Carti, marking Carti and Lonely's first collaboration.
+On June 5, 2025, Lonely surprise released his ninth EP, See U Soon </3, on SoundCloud.
+On September 19, 2025, Lonely released his fifth mixtape, ᐸ/3³.

 Musical style

 The Rolling Stone magazine mentions Destroy Lonely's unique way of shifting cadence and the usage of humorous lyrics in his music.
-He cites his influence as being rock bands such as Crystal Castles, Deftones, and The Cure and rap predecessors such as Lil Wayne, Drake, Future, Young Thug, and Playboi Carti.
+He cites as influences Crystal Castles, Deftones, and The Cure, and rap predecessors such as Lil Wayne, Drake, Future, Young Thug, and Playboi Carti.
 His music has been described by Brandon Callender of The Fader in the following manner: "Destroy Lonely has an eclectic ear for beats that skews toward twinkly, atmospheric beats that function like canvases, his voice vivid splashes of paint."
-This atmospheric sound is achieved through the use of ambient synthesizers and samples from orchestras and video game soundtracks like Genshin Impact.
+Much of Lonely's production makes use of ambient synthesizers, programmed guitar riffs and samples from orchestras as well as from video game OST's such as Genshin Impact.

+Destroy Lonely's main lyrical subject matter is usually braggadocio, but his lyrics can also concern relationships, love, guns or committing financial crime, especially in his earlier material.